Everything you need to know about this vibrant cultural festival in February.

 Different regions have their own customs and traditions, but the most common you’ll see across the world include:

 - An annual family reunion banquet with the extended family.
 The whole family gathers to make delicious traditional dishes from scratch such as dumplings, spring rolls and fried rice

 - A ‘cleansing’ of the home by each family.
 This spring clean is said to ‘sweep away’ bad fortune, and make way for good luck, in the new year – but make sure you do it before the actual new year or superstition says you’ll wash away the luck of the new year

-- Parades, street parties, and homemade decorations such paper scrolls with words like ‘happiness’, ‘wealth’ and ‘longevity’ written in Chinese calligraphy to invite prosperity
+- Parades, street parties, and homemade decorations such paper scrolls with words like ‘happiness’, ‘wealth’ and ‘longevity’ written to invite prosperity

 - Gifts of money in red paper envelopes, given to the younger generations of the family or employees

-To get involved, why not host a Chinese New Year dinner party, get the kids to make some Chinese lanterns, or simply plan a weekend day trip to visit your nearest Chinatown for some Yum Cha.
+To get involved, why not host a Lunar New Year dinner party, get the kids to make lanterns, or simply plan a weekend day trip to visit your nearest Chinatown for some Yum Cha.
 Gong Xi Fa Cai (Happy New Year)!

 For more everyday inspiration and exclusive offers, register now as a Stockland Member to receive monthly updates, latest news and exclusive events from your local Stockland Shopping Centre.